hand-burger/ICS4U/README.md

 ## Sorting

 6. Create a program that implements a Cocktail Shaker Sort on a data set of 10 elements.
 Ex: Allow for the user to enter values.
-EX2: Allow the user to specify the number of elements they would like to include in the data set.
+EX2: Allow the user to specify the number of elements they would like to include in the data set. `working on it`

 ## Computer Vision